Skip to navigation Skip to content

 Allowable and non-allowable essential expenses information

-Table 4: this table describes the non-allowable and allowable essential living costs a care recipient may pay while in care.
+Table 4: describes the non-allowable and allowable essential living costs a care recipient may pay while in care.

 If a determination cannot be made with the below additional information, escalate to Local Peer Support (LPS).